 What is consideration when it comes to blog giveaways?
 It could be asking people to follow you on Twitter, subscribe to your RSS feed, etc. You are getting a benefit from those methods of entry.
 (You can put a dollar value to Facebook fans and Twitter followers.)
 You have to include a method of entry that doesn’t involve asking people to jump through some hoops to benefit you.
 That is why I have started using a generic question for people to answer in a comment as a method of entry.
 It’s free.
 I’m not asking anyone to commit to my blog feed or my Twitter stream.
 Comment, leave, and maybe you can win.
 Following me on Twitter can get you an extra entry, but it is not required.
 That’s how I get around the consideration issue.
 It’s like how you can mail in a postcard (do those exist anymore?) to enter a contest run by Coca-Cola, but most people are just looking under their bottlecaps every time they buy a Diet Coke or Sprite for more chances to win.

-If I’ve gotten some of the above information wrong, and you have an official source like a statement from a Facebook staffer or an attorney, please contact me and let me know.
+If I’ve gotten some of the above information wrong, and you have an official source like an attorney, please contact me and let me know.
 I want to ensure that the information I am sharing is accurate!

 There’s also a fantastic post by Susan Getgood from last year that says the same thing: The scoop on Facebook contests.
 I had a video I could transcribe quotes from, but she actually parsed the legalese herself.